Outdoor Spaces: Environmental Sustainability

 - Iowa native plants are predominantly planted around campus to help native pollinators thrive, helping Iowa's agricultural sector, all Iowans, as well as all consumers worldwide, all of which heavily rely on pollinators.
-Of specific note are the pollinator plots established at Veenker Memorial Golf Course.

 - Campus Services uses campus-produced mulch to help with weed control, maintain soil moisture and control temperature.

 - Integrated Pest Management and other sustainable techniques are incorporated as needed to deal with pests and weeds.

 - Landscaping Services uses bioswales, otherwise known as rain gardens, incorporating water-loving plants to capture run-off, filter toxins and prevent flooding.
 Campus bioswales are incorporated throughout campus and are most easily viewed at Troxel Hall and the Applied Science buildings.

 - Permeable pavers, which allow pollutant-filtered water to pass through its surface to prevent run-off, are used throughout campus grounds.

 - TreeCYcle is a program that ensures suitable downed campus trees are salvaged for lumber to be reused for class projects and various campus initiatives.

 - Students positively impact Iowa State's natural campus environment.
 Annually, for over a decade, students take part in a project to plant trees on campus in celebration of both Earth Day and Arbor Day.